Newsparta/Portfolio/README.md

-This is a portfolio that contains a small sample of some of the programs that I have worked with.
+This a repository of simple coding examples that I have worked on in the past.

-The majority of experience has been with Java and Python but I have worked in many languages.
-Each folder is labeled with what language examples are contained within it.
+Primary experience and largest projects have been completed in Java.
+Python is the second most experienced language and then many other languages i have varying degrees of exposure and elementary proficiency.
+I am comfortable learning new languages and am always seeking what languages would be best in certain applications.